Two articles recently published in The American Journal of Bioethics feature POLST:

 Pope highlights the importance of the POLST Paradigm, also.
 Like Derse, Pope points out the limitations of advance care planning for CPR as “worthwhile only if the patient’s preference are documented in a manner that assure implementation.”
 Unfortunately, clinicians administer CPR even to patients “who are permanently unconscious, severely demented, and in the last moments of their fatal disease”; it is “performed automatically unless the patient or surrogate has instructed otherwise… It is a unique medical procedure that clinicians must obtain consent not to perform.”

 Thus, Pope asserts that “providing adequate incentives to clinicians and patient to engage in advance care planning is necessary but not sufficient” because its quality must also be ensured.
 Seriously ill patient must be helped to “understand the risks, benefits and alternatives to CPR” so that their documented instructions will “accurately reflect their preferences and values.”
-“Decision aids” such as educational videos may be helpful.
+“Decision aids” such as educational videos may be helpful and enlisting the support and knowledge of medical practitioners, a medical training video could be made to help people understand CPR and how to administer it in the correct way if they need to.
 But most importantly, the results of informed discussions “must be properly documented, so that they can be communicated to those who might administer CPR.”

 “At least for the seriously ill,” Pope states, “there is already a validated tool for preventing unwanted out-of-hospital CPR: Physicians Orders for Life-Sustaining Treatment (POLST).
 Unlike advance directive, POLST Forms are immediately actionable and transportable.
 As medical orders, POLST Forms are followed by emergency medical service personnel in times of crisis.
 And they are followed by treating health care professionals once the patient has been transported to a health care facility.
 In short, seriously ill patients outside the hospital can materially reduce the chance of unwanted CPR by completing a POLST.”